ethan0905/ft_containers/README.md

 ## Containers/Algorithm/Iterators 📚🔢📐
 #### In C++ STL (Standard Template Library), 3 things are meaningful and important:

-__Containers:__ These are used to manage collection of objects of a certain kind.
+_1. Containers:_ These are used to manage collection of objects of a certain kind.
 Containers can be of two types: Sequence Containers (vector, deque, list) and Associative Containers (Set, Multiset, Map, Multimap).
-__Algorithms:__ These are used to process the elements of a collection.
+_2. Algorithms:_ These are used to process the elements of a collection.
 That is algorithms feed from containers and process those elements in a predefined way and may also push the results into the same/different container.
-__Iterator:_ These are used to step through the elements of collection of objects (aka containers).
+_3. Iterator:_ These are used to step through the elements of collection of objects (aka containers).

 ## Strat for ft_containers ⏱️